NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 !> Note: If you don't specify region functions run in the `us-central1` region by default.

 You can pass any amount of parameters of different types inside the `Parameters` map, including arrays and maps.
-To pass them use Value Variant convertor.
+To pass them use Value Variant converter.

 ![](images/firebase/cloud-functions/Scr_CloudFunctionsValueVariantConv.png)